cemoga/leaflet-challenge/README.md

 # File Description
 ## - Leaflet-Step-1
-- Contains all the files for the first part of the project.
+- It contains all the files for the first part of the project.
 ### - index.html
-- Contains the html code that drive the maps and references the requiered libraries
+- Contains the html code that drives the maps and references the required libraries
 ### - static
-- Contains the `css` file with the formatting information
+- It contains the `css` file with the formatting information
-- Contains the `js` with the `Javascript` code using the D3 library for the interactive plots.
+- It contains the `js` with the `Javascript` code using the D3 library for the interactive plots.
 ### - Screenshots
-- Contains the `gif` and `png` files with screenshots of the app running
+- It contains the `gif` and `png` files with screenshots of the app running
 ## - Leaflet-Step-2
-- Contains all the files for the second part of the project.
+- It contains all the files for the second part of the project.
 - All folder are the same with this exception:
 ### - static
-- Contains and additional folder that contains the `json` file with the tectonic-plate-boundaries information
+- It contains and additional folder that contains the `json` file with the tectonic-plate-boundaries information